Home

 Unfortunately I have one Aunt remaining and a few cousins scattered all over the country who actually would know if mine tastes the same as my Grandmothers or not.
 Since the recipe was never written down I had to rely on my Aunt’s recollection of my Grandmother making the Taganu.
 I made the meatballs a day ahead and bought the rest of the ingredients the next day.
 The one main ingredient is Tuma cheese which you’ll only find at the market around Easter time.
 Tuma cheese is a very expensive ingredient.
 It’s a soft sheep’s milk cheese with a mild flavor similar to fresh mozzarella and is priced close to $12.00 a pound.

 I see why I waited so long to make this recipe.
 It’s very time consuming and very messy.
-The reward was when it was finished, the taste made all the memories of many happy family Easters rush back into my mind.
+The reward was when it was finished the taste made all the memories of many happy family Easters rush back into my mind.

 So here’s my family recipe for Taganu D’Aragona.
 Hopefully you can carry on a family tradition of you own.